-These experimental systems provide a basis for studying nuclear organisation (Coverley), genomes (Mason, Noy), chromatin regulation (Holding), ion channels (Brackenbury), subcellular compartmentalisation and trafficking (Bryant, MacDonald) and cell signalling (Evans) in health and disease.
+These experimental systems provide a basis for studying development (Pownall), nuclear organisation (Coverley), genomes (Mason, Noy), chromatin regulation (Holding), ion channels (Brackenbury), subcellular compartmentalisation and trafficking (Bryant, MacDonald) and cell signalling (Evans) in health and disease.

 Carbohydrates play key roles in a wide variety of cellular processes.
 When attached to proteins, they can, for example, regulate protein stability and mediate cell-cell and cell-pathogen interactions.
 These glycoconjugates are often extended into complex, branched carbohydrate structures.
-The exact structures of the various glycoconjugates are determined by the enzymes that are responsible for building up, remodeling and breaking down carbohydrate chains.
+The exact structures of the various glycoconjugates are determined by the enzymes that are responsible for building up, remodelling and breaking down carbohydrate chains.
 Defects in several of these enzymes, as well as in the glycoconjugates themselves, have been found to be at the basis of various human diseases.

 Research at York looks at glycan biosynthesis and degradation in health and disease.
 Specifically viral invasion, cancer and imaging/treatment of lysosomal storage diseases (Davies), tumour metastasis, bacterial recognition and the immunological response (Fascione) and muscular dystrophies (Willems).